AllStarLink/ASL3-Manual/docs/adv-topics/daq.md

 The above should be self-explanatory.
 You would need to configure a DAQ device in the [`[daq-list]`](#daq-list-stanza) stanza.

 In the above example, a door alarm (just a friendly label, not used for anything else) on `daq-cham-1` pin `9` would execute macro `*7` on node `2017` on a high to low transition of the pin.
-It would ignore the first occurance of this alarm, but if it persists the next time the alarm system is polled, it would execute (no idea how often that is).
+It would ignore the first occurrence of this alarm, but if it persists the next time the alarm system is polled, it would execute (no idea how often that is).

 **This stanza may not normally appear in `rpt.conf` by default.**